-The Company's estimations in this Section 13.1.1 with respect to the date of commencement of tenant move-ins and the number of residential units in projects Lot 21 (Modi'in), the Spiral Tower and Abraham Hostel, constitute forward-looking information as defined in the Securities Law.
+The Company's estimations in this Section 13.1.1 with respect to the date of commencement of tenant move-ins and the number of residential units in projects Lot 21 (Modi'in), the Spiral Tower and Abraham Hostel, and the forecast for commencement of work in Abraham Hostel, constitute forward-looking information as defined in the Securities Law.
 Such information is based, inter alia, on assessments and estimates of the Company, as well as licenses and permits planned to be obtained, the materialization of which is uncertain and beyond the Company's control.
 Actual results may materially differ from the above estimates for various reasons, including failure to meet design and construction targets, failure to obtain or delays in the receipt of licenses and permits from the regulatory authorities and a decrease in the demand for rental apartments.

-Some of the projects in the segment are designated for both private-market tenants and Eligible Persons with the aim of leasing residential apartments on a long-term basis in accordance with the Planning and Building Law (Amendment 120), 5778-2018.
+Some of the projects in the segment are designated for both private-market tenants and Eligible Persons67 with the aim of leasing residential apartments on a long-term basis in accordance with the Planning and Building Law (Amendment 120), 5778-2018.

-The tenders for construction and operation of projects in the rental housing in Israel segment specified various restrictions, including the following: The residential units that shall be built are designated for long-term rental housing for the periods specified in the tender; a fixed rate of the residential units shall have controlled rent for Eligible Persons, a mechanism for the determination of which is determined by the tender; restrictions pertaining to the term of the engagement with the tenants; restrictions pertaining to the amount of maintenance fees and the ability to raise the rent, etc. For further details about the restrictions that apply to long-term rental housing projects, see Section 25.1.4 below.
+The tenders for construction and operation of projects in the rental housing in Israel segment specified various restrictions, including the following: The residential units that shall be built are designated for long-term rental housing for the periods specified in the tender; a fixed rate of the residential units shall have controlled rent for Eligible Persons, a mechanism for the determination of which is determined by the tender; restrictions pertaining to the term of the engagement with the tenants; restrictions pertaining to the amount of maintenance fees and the ability to raise the rent, etc. For further details about the restrictions that apply to long-term rental housing projects, see Section 24.1.4 below.

 In accordance with the aforesaid, the lease contracts in such projects of the Company to which the said restrictions will be relevant will generally include an initial lease period of around five years as well as a tenant option for additional aggregate lease periods of at least five years.
+For tenants eligible for a reduced rent, the rent will be 20% less than the price determined by a government appraiser and will not exceed the reduced rent cap68.

-&lt;sup>75 As defined in the Sixth Schedule to the Planning and Building Law, 5725-1965 (the "Planning and Building Law").
+67 As defined in the Sixth Schedule to the Planning and Building Law, 5725-1965 (the "Planning and Building Law").